 Learn to Quilt Series

-Within the Bluprint catalog there is a series of Learn to Quilt classes taught by Amy Gibson.
+Within the Bluprint catalog there was a series of Learn to Quilt classes taught by Amy Gibson.
 These are very basic classes and each one takes you through the process of learning to make different types of quilts.
 I’ve listed them in the order I believe makes sense for new quilters.

 Listen to enough how did you get started quilting stories and you’ll likely hear a quilter say it all started with a baby quilt.
 It’s true, baby quilts are considered gateway quilts that can lead to a quilting addiction.